SkyTemple/c-of-time/install_gcc.md

 - Download it from ARM, see `All Platforms` below.
 - Download it as part of devkitpro, see `All Platforms` below.

+Please note that this setup is currently untested on ARM64-based Macs.

 ### Linux
 - Install it via your system's package manager:
   - Debian/Ubuntu: `sudo apt install gcc-arm-none-eabi binutils-arm-none-eabi`